AdamPaternostro/Azure-Tomcat-WAR-Deploy/README.md

 15. Check in your code.
 Commit and then Push to Bitbucket.
 (You can ignore the WAR and Root.zip files)

 ## Automated Build
-If you get prompted for a Build agent anything in this process, create a new "Hosted" one.

 1. Create a VSTS project (e.g. https://paternostromicrosoft.visualstudio.com/)

 2. Create a new project called "tomcatwebapp".
 It does not matter the source control since we are using an external one.
 ![](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-WAR-Deploy/master/images/step11.png)

-3. Click on Builds menu and select Builds
+3. Click on Build and Release menu and select Builds

 4. Click the "New Defination" button
 ![](https://raw.githubusercontent.com/AdamPaternostro/Azure-Tomcat-WAR-Deploy/master/images/step12.png)